Abeldom/University/Projects/Minesweeper/README.md

 ### In this project I was interested in the map generating rules of the game.
-The game can be tried out through keyboard inputs.
+The game can be tried out via keyboard inputs.
 My idea was to generate a map for this game which satisfies the following rules:
 - the first tip is guaranteed to be not bomb
 - it is not possible that a bomb has only bomb neighbors